 Chances are, you’re here because you’re struggling with that question.

-Do you take months to hire, train and manage a team internally?
+Does it take months to hire, train, and manage a team internally?
 Or would you be better served learning from experts who do it every single day?

-Let’s get into the details of what that looks like so you can make an informed decision for your business.
+Let’s go over the details so you can make an informed business decision.

 The Case for In-House Marketing Teams